panda-official/TimeSwipe/doc/CommunicationProtocol.md

 ##### Remarks

-If writting of at least one setting is failed the entire operation is aborted and error is returned.
+If writing of at least one setting is failed the entire operation is aborted and error is returned.
 Therefore, if an error occurs upon attempt to modify multiple settings at once, the values of some settings still remain unaffected!